MLH-Fellowship/react-native-website/docs/switch.md

 ### `onValueChange`

-Called when the user tries to change the value of the switch.
+Invoked when the user tries to change the value of the switch.
 Receives the new value as an argument.
 If you want to instead receive an event, use `onChange`.

 | Type     |
 | -------- |